Connect with us

 Sharpe, the main attraction at London’s H.B.
 Beal Secondary School, he led the Raiders to the 2019 Ontario Federation of School Athletic Associations (OFSAA) AAA championship, earning the Raiders a 9th-seed in the 18-team provincial tournament in Hamilton, Ontario.

-Looking to sharpen his game, he took his talent stateside for a stint at Sunrise Christian Prep in Bel Aire, Kansas for the 2019-20 year before transferring and finding success with Dream City Christian Prep in Glendale, Arizona during the 2020-21 season.
+Looking to sharpen his game, he took his talent stateside for a stint at Sunrise Christian Prep in Bel Aire, Kansas for the 2019-20 year.
+He then transferred and found success with Dream City Christian Prep in Glendale, Arizona during the 2020-21 season.

 Andrew Wiggins, Tyler Ennis, Rathan Xavier-Mayes and CIA Bounce are the first and only Canadian team to make it to the EYBL Finals in 2012, losing out in controversial fashion to Aaron Gordon, Stanley Johnson and the Oakland Soldiers.